yazz/VisualJS/README.md

-Coils - Build Neo4j Web Applications
+Coils - The Time Travelling Debugger
 ====================================
+Built with Clojurescript, Om and Neo4j

 Debugger Demo
 -------------